 In keeping with our general theme of place, including sites and material conditions of authorship and reception, we are devoting our post-conference excursions primarily to the writers’ houses in which our region is so rich.
-Other options will, tentatively, focus on the local culture of the book and book arts.
+Another option will focus on the local culture of the book and book arts.

 Writers’ Homes & Literary Museums

 • The Concord Museum: the focus on New England Colonial/Revolutionary and Early National history includes exhibits of particular book-historical interest such as Ralph Waldo Emerson’s study and library.
 The ideal start for the exploration of an area so rich in history.
-(The new education center opens in November 2018 and the renovated museum itself is scheduled to open in summer 2019.)
+(The new education center opened in November 2018 and the renovated museum itself reopens in 2019.)

 • Orchard House: the most permanent home of the Alcott family (1858-77), where Louisa May Alcott wrote Little Women.